mathornton01/2022_UTSW_Lyda_Hill_Department_Beginning_R_Nanocourse/README.md

-# 2022 UTSW Lyda Hill Department Beginning R Nanocourse
+# 2022 UTSW Lyda Hill Department of Bioinformatics Beginning R Nanocourse

-In 2022 The UTSW delivered a 2-Day Nanocourse introducing some basic R.
+In 2022 The UTSW (is to) deliver(ed) a 2-Day Nanocourse introducing some basic R.
 The course covers the following topics:
 *Day 1:*
 * R Installation/R-Studio Access Tutorial